-$$M{metric} = \left(\frac{|(x{noisy})^{\kappa}|}{n}\right) \tag{2}$$ where $x{noisy}$ is the transmitted signals over a noisy channels, k=3,5, or 7 is the moment's rank (or degree), e.g., third, fifth and seventh moments .The metric is then compared with a pre-specified threshold that is set based on a 5dB SINR assumption.
+$$Log{metric} = \left(\frac{|log x{noisy}|}{n}\right) \tag{1}$$ where x{noisy} is the transmitted signals over a noisy channels, k=3,5, or 7 is the moment's rank (or degree), e.g., third, fifth and seventh moments2 .The metric is then compared with a pre-specified threshold that is set based on a 5dB SINR assumption.
 If the metric value reflects a SINR less than 5dB the packet is rejected.
-Hence, a "false alarm" scenario occurs if the metric erroneously deems the received SINR less than 5dB while it actually was higher than 5dB.
-On the other hand, if the metric deems the SINR to be higher than 5dB while it is actually less than 5dB, a "miss" scenario is encountered.
-Miss and False-Alarm probabilities have impact on the overall system throughput as will be discussed in the following sections.
+Hence, a "False-Alarm" scenario occurs if the metric erroneously deems the received SINR less than 5dB while it actually was higher than 5dB.
+On the other hand, if the metric deems the SINR to be higher than 5dB while it is actually less than 5dB, a "Miss" scenario is encountered.
+Miss and False-Alarm probabilities have an impact on the overall system throughput as will be discussed in the following sections.
 Therefore, it is required to minimize such probabilities as much as possible.